Kerala State Road Transport Corporation: Fleet

-The corporation has a fleet of 4,717 buses consisting of buses from Volvo, Scania, Ashok Leyland, Tata Motors, Eicher Motors, BharatBenz and others.
+As of 2026, the corporation has a fleet of more than 5500 buses consisting of buses from Volvo, Scania, Ashok Leyland, Tata Motors, Eicher Motors, BharatBenz and others.
 The vehicles owned by KSRTC are registered under a dedicated RTO at Thiruvananthapuram with a registration series KL-15.

 Fleet numbering system

 Although KSRTC has a dedicated RTO (Regional Transport Officer) to register its fleet, all its buses have bonnet numbers (for internal identification) adjacent to the depot mark at the front of the vehicle.
 RPE981, a typical fleet number, can be split into three parts: RP, E and 981.
 RP indicates the vehicle series, derived from the word transport; each series contains 1,000 vehicles.
 During the 1960s, KSRTC began assigning the serial number T to its buses; R followed the first 1,000 buses, followed by A and so on until the P series.
 Repetitive letters and the letter O were exempted.
 Later, two-letter combinations were used to identify bus series.
 The 1,000th bus in each series is numbered with a multiple of 1,000, indicating the total number of buses introduced by the corporation.